wp-plugins/soundcloud-sound-competition/readme.txt

 Just make your own app in Soundcloud and add the parameters within your settings and you are good to go.
 You can chose a database slug when a competition has come to an end and you want to start another one, this creates a new competition.
 The plugin uses [OAuth2](https://api.soundcloud.com/oauth2/) so your Soundcloud account details are not stored for the plugin to gain access.

+Also supporting Facebook secure voting and multi language.

 Checkout the website - http://lightdigitalmedia.com/wordpress-plugins/soundcloud-sound-competition/